 How far in advance do you book appointments?

-How do I care for my locks after I leave your magical studio?
+How do I care for my locks after a startup appointment?

 How can I prep my hair before our appointment?

 All you need for start-up is to wash your hair with shampoo, but don't condition it.
-If you're coming for a maintenance session, same deal.
-Make sure it's clean and dry and I'll take care of the rest.
+If you're booking a maintenance session, same deal.
+Make sure it's clean and dry and we'll take care of the rest.

 Do I need to book a consultation first?

-If you're planning on getting permanent extensions and live in Vancouver, yes.
-But it's usually not necessary for all other types of appointments.
+If you're planning on getting permanent extensions, yes and we can do that consultation remotely.
+It's usually not necessary for all other types of appointments.
 If you're not sure that your hair is long enough to start dreads, just measure it.
 4" or more and you're good to go for a dreadlock start up.
-If you have questions you would like answered, just send an email.
+If you have questions you would like answered, just send us a text via whatsapp and include some photos of your hair and details of what you're going for.

 If you're wondering how long your appointment will take, you can guesstimate with these advanced mathematical calculations: